kaidez/javascript-prototype-screencast/scripts/02-script.md

 A ternary operation is a shorter way of running an if/else statement.
 So what's happening is, this.pool is checking to see what opts.pool is equal to.

 Now, if I DON'T give pool a value, JavaScript will automatically give it a value of undefined....that's how JavaScript works.
-And as far as this code goes, the question mark here is checking to see if that's true, and if it is, it will automatically give it a value of "false".
+And as far as this code goes, the question mark here is checking to see if that's true, and if it is, it will automatically give it a value of "false" to this.pool.

 So, the question mark is the "if" statement part of the code, but the full colon here is the "else" part.
-So that means if opts.pool does NOT equal undefined, it will be set to whatever the value of this.opts, which will be the parameter that gets passed.
+So that means if opts.pool does NOT equal undefined, it means that a parameter was passed, so this.opts will be equal to that parameter.

 So let's test this...I still have test.setHomeOptions here, which fires off that console.log statement that's returning pool's value to the browser console.